Cet article n’est disponible qu’en anglais

 The reason why that is relevant is the fact that Bitcoin has been highly sensitive to exchange inflows in general and whale exchange inflows in particular.

-Bitcoin is particularly sensitive to 'whale' exchange inflows BTC_Drawdowns_Whale_Exchange_Inflows
+Bitcoin is particularly sensitive to 'whale' exchange inflows BTC Drawdowns Whale Exchange Inflows

 Source: Glassnode, ETC Group